execdd17/genetic_algorithms/README.md

 ## Usage

-In my GeneticAlgorithms project, I use the Engine class to encapsulate the entire evolution process.
+In the GeneticAlgorithms module, the Engine class encapsulates the entire evolution process.
 You can quickly use it with default values like this:

 ```ruby
 GeneticAlgorithms::Engine.new.start "AllOffSample"